tanweijie123/tp/docs/UserGuide.md

 To check if you have scheduled a session with a client, you can check if the session in the Session List contains the client's name.

 <center> <img src="images/SchedulePanel.png" alt="schedule_panel" width="250" height="450" /><br>
-Figure - Sample of Session List </center>
+Figure 11 - Alternate sample of Session List</center></br>

 The figure above shows the Session List, in which for each session, there is a list of clients attending the session.
-If the client's name is shown in green, it means that he has paid for that particular session.
-Otherwise, his name will be shown in red.
+Clients who have paid for a session will have their name shown in <span style="color:green; font-weight: bold;">green</span>, while those who have not  will have their name shown in <span style="color:red; font-weight: bold;">red</span>.

 ### Adding a Schedule : `schadd`